In statistical modeling, regression analysis is used to estimate the relationships between two or

 In statistics, they differentiate between a simple and multiple linear regression.
 Simple linear

-models the relationship between a dependent variable and one independent variables
+regression models the relationship between a dependent variable and one independent variables

 using a linear function.
 If you use two or more explanatory variables to predict the dependent